jpasierbb/tls-vpn-tunnel/README.md

 # How to run Rust?
 0. Install rust (docs) and dependencies: **sudo apt install libssl-dev pkg-config**
 1. Change server IP adress in the src/main.rs.
-2. IF you changed IP, you need to generate new certs.
+2. IF you changed IP, you need to **modify openssl.cnf** file and generate new certs.
 3. Go to rust folder and use commands: **cargo clean && cargo build**
 4. Start server: **sudo ./target/debug/rust server**
 5. Start client: **sudo ./target/debug/rust client**